-So far we have seen local variables, which are declared inside a method, and instance variables, which are declared in a class definition, usually before the method definitions.
+So far you have seen local variables, which are declared inside a method, and instance variables, which are declared in a class definition, usually before the method definitions.
 Now it's time to learn about class variables.
 They are shared across all instances of the class.

 Like instance variables, class variables are defined in a class definition, before the method definitions.
 But they are identified by the keyword static.
-Here is a version of Card where RANKS and SUITS are defined as class variables:
+Here is a version of Card in which RANKS and SUITS are defined as class variables:

+'''

-''' public class Card {
+public class Card {

 public static final String[] RANKS = {

 null, "Ace", "2", "3", "4", "5", "6", "7",

 "8", "9", "10", "Jack", "Queen", "King"};

-public static final String[] SUITS = { "Clubs", "Diamonds", "Hearts", "Spades"};
+public static final String[] SUITS = {

+"Clubs", "Diamonds", "Hearts", "Spades"};

 // instance variables and constructors go here

 public String toString() {

 return RANKS[this.rank] + " of " + SUITS[this.suit];

 }

 }

 '''

 Class variables are allocated when the program begins and persist until the program ends.
-In contrast, instance variables like rank and suit are allocated when the program creates new objects, and they are deleted when the object is garbage-collected.
+In contrast, instance variables like rank and suit are allocated when the program creates new objects, and they are deleted when the object is garbage-collected (see Section 10.9).

 Class variables are often used to store constant values that are needed in several places.
 In that case, they should also be declared as final.
-Note that whether a variable is static or final involves two separate considerations: static means the variable is shared, and final means the variable is constant.
+Note that whether a variable is static or final involves two separate considerations: static means the variable is shared, and final means the variable (or in this case, the reference) is constant.